FactomProject/tests_python/README.md

 `export PYTHONPATH=.`
 `nosetests`

-#test suits
+#test suites
-to use fast test suite - preferable durring development `nosetests -a fast`
+to use fast test suite - preferable during development `nosetests -a fast`

 for slow tests
-`nostests -a slow`
+`nosetests -a slow`

 for load tests
 `nosetests -a load`